overlappredator/OverlapPredator.Mink/README.md

 - [DGCNN](https://github.com/WangYueFt/dgcnn) (self-gnn)
 - [RPMNet](https://github.com/yewzijian/RPMNet) (ModelNet preprocessing and evaluation)

  We thank the respective authors for open sourcing their methods.
+We would also like to thank Reviewer 2 for valuable inputs.